adrih1/Ecole42/PostCommonCore/Snow-Crash/level04/Ressources/solve.md

 So we have a perl script

-## Reading doc about Perl
+## Learning more about Perl

-Langage initially used for text processing.
+Perl is a high-level, general-purpose programming language known for its strengths in text processing.
+It was originally developed for report generation and system administration tasks on Unix systems.
+Today, it's used for scripting, web development, and automating various tasks, especially those involving regular expressions and data parsing.

 ## Testing